cfdyang521/cfdyang521.github.io/_publications/2016 - researchworks.md

  for general motion by mean curvature, Journal of Computational Science, Vol. 77, 102252, 2024.
 IF: 3.3 Q2

 4. Junxiang Yang, Yibao Li, Junseok Kim*, A structure-preserving projection method with formal second-order accuracy for the incompressible Navier-Stokes equations, Communications in Nonlinear Science and Numerical Simulation, Vol. 133, 107963, 2024.
 IF: 3.9 Q1

+5. Junxiang Yang, Dongsun Lee, Soobin Kwak, Seokjun Ham, Junseok Kim*, The Allen–Cahn model with a time-dependent parameter for motion by mean curvature up to the singularity, Chaos, Solitons and Fractals, in press, 2024.
+IF: 7.8 Q1